tylerdr/sprinter-website/src/pages/index.md

       why we take time to understand the user's perspective before designing any product or feature they'll be expected to use.
 FirstCallToAction:
   firstLine: "The Right Software.
 Built for Real People.
-Explore the Possibilities
+Explore The Possibilities
     Today. "
   secondLine: ""
   statistic: ""